 Bid quantities must be submitted as multiples of 1,000 California GHG allowances.

-Entities registered into the California Cap-and-Trade Program must submit bids in U.S. dollars and whole cents.
+Entities registered into the California Cap-and-Invest Program must submit bids in U.S. dollars and whole cents.

 The allowances for auction in section 95911(a)(3) will also include allowances from a jurisdiction operating an External GHG ETS system to which California has linked pursuant to subarticle 12.